lanl/COVID-19-Predictions/README.md

 The methodology is described in ```/methodology/Manuscript-draft.pdf```.
 This repository only archives the compartmental model described in the manuscript.

 Collaborators of this effort include:
-1. Yen Ting Lin, Information Sciences Group, Computer, Computational and Statistical Sciences Division (CCS-3), Los Alamos National Laboratory
+1. Yen Ting Lin*, Information Sciences Group, Computer, Computational and Statistical Sciences Division (CCS-3), Los Alamos National Laboratory
 2. Jacob Neumann, Department of Biological Sciences, Northern Arizona University
 3. Ely F. Miller, Department of Biological Sciences, Northern Arizona University
 4. Richard G. Posner, Department of Biological Sciences, Northern Arizona University